chrisharrison/date-validator/README.md

 ## Note on really historical dates ##

 The solution I've written handles dates back to the year 1 CE.
 It doesn't handle dates BCE.
 And bizarrely thinks that there is a year zero.
 If I was to devote more time to this - and there was a business case for it - I'd investigate that.
+[OK I couldn't resist looking it up.
+It seems that PHP is using some implementation of ISO 8601 and not the Gregorian calendar]

 ## Note on the singleton ##